brandonkachen/eureka-moment/README.md

 ## Poking Around

-If you want to check out the live site, go to <a href="https://eureka-moment.web.app/account">the login page</a> and log in with the following credentials:
+If you want to check out the live site, go to <a href="https://eureka-moment.web.app/account" target="_blank">the login page</a> and log in with the following credentials:
 ```
 username: test@test.test
 password: testing123
 ```

-Then visit <a href="https://eureka-moment.web.app/lessons">https://eureka-moment.web.app/lessons</a> to try it out!
+Then visit <a href="https://eureka-moment.web.app/lessons" target="_blank">the lessons page</a> to try it out!

 ## Requirements